JanvandenBrand/template-R-project/README.md

 1. Download the template as a .zip file.
 2. Extract to the desired location on your system.
 3. Rename the root directory to your project's name.
+   Delete the existing template-R-project.Rproj and .gitignore files.
+Alternatively, move the .gitignore file to another location (e.g. desktop) and copy it back after    the repo has been initialized.
 4. Open RStudio and create a New Project (existing directory) in the root folder.
 5. Go to Global Preferences in RStudio and set-up version control to Git